-The frequency at which the hardware is sending IC messages over the ic bus is shown in this box on the main screen.
-You can change the frequency by activating the IC Frequency item in the Options menu.
+The frequency at which the hardware is sending I^2C messages over the i2c bus is shown in this box on the main screen.
 Note that the hardware cannot produce every value you enter so it will set it to the closest available frequency.